-To collapse an individual operation, click the minus icon in the top right of the operation:
+To collapse an individual operation, click the collapse icon in the top right of the operation:

-Collapsing an operation will display the operation in a smaller, condensed view:
+Collapsing an operation displays the operation in a smaller, condensed view:

-To expand an individual operation when it is collapsed, click the plus icon in the top right of the operation.
+To expand an individual operation when it is collapsed, click the expand icon in the top right of the operation.

-To collapse all operations in a workflow, click the collapse icon at the top of the design canvas.
-This will display all operations in the workflow in a smaller, condensed view:
+To collapse all operations in a workflow, click the design canvas collapse icon at the top of the design canvas.
+This displays all operations in the workflow in a smaller, condensed view:

-To expand all operations in a workflow when they are collapsed, click the expand icon at the top of the design canvas.
+To expand all operations in a workflow when they are collapsed, click the design canvas expand icon at the top of the design canvas.

 - Project Pane: In the Workflows tab, drag an operation name to another location within or between workflows in the project tree:

-- Design Canvas: Click and hold anywhere on an operation to pick it up and drag it above or below other operations within the workflow, or — with the operation picked up — however over another workflow's tab to switch to it and then drag the operation to its canvas:
+- Design Canvas: Click and hold anywhere on an operation to pick it up and drag it above or below other operations within the workflow:

-Moving or reordering operations will have a cascading effect of renumbering the operations "below" it in the project tree.
+Moving or reordering operations has a cascading effect of renumbering the operations "below" it in the project tree.

 Remove a Component

-To remove an operation step, click on the component block within the operation to open the actions menu.
+To remove an operation step, click the component within the operation to open its actions menu.
 From the menu, select Remove:

-When you remove a source or target activity from an operation, any associated mappings within the transformation, if present, will also be removed.
+When you remove a source or target activity from an operation, any associated mappings within the transformation, if present, are also removed.
 Similarly, when you remove a transformation, if schemas are provided by an adjacent activity, they will no longer be referenced by the transformation.

 Removing a component from an operation does not delete it from the project.
 Removed components can be accessed or permanently deleted from the project pane (see Component Dependencies, Deletion, and Removal).

 Removing all of the steps in an operation does not delete the operation from the project.
-If you do remove all of the steps in an operation, the operation will disappear from Workflows tab of the project pane and will be shown on the design canvas as an empty operation:
+If you do remove all of the steps in an operation, the operation disappears from Workflows tab of the project pane and is shown on the design canvas as an empty operation:

-The operation will remain available as a component in the Components tab and will be listed as a component when deploying the project.
+The operation remains available as a component in the Components tab and is listed as a component when deploying the project.
 To delete an operation whose steps have been removed, do so from the operation menu that is accessible from the Components tab or the design canvas.

 Move a Component